 Auto Attendants can be customized using Time Schedules.
 Available Time schedules are: All Day, Every Day; Business Hours; After Hours; and Holidays.
 The default schedule for the Auto Attendant is All Day, Every Day.
 If you do not create a Time schedule, the Auto Attendant will use the default.
-Time Schedules are configured by the administrator in the Customer Portal.
+Time Schedules are configured by the administrator in the Client Portal.

 CPE generally refers to devices such as telephones, routers, switches, residential gateways, set-top boxes, fixed mobile convergence products, home networking adaptors, and internet access gateways that enable consumers to access services from Communications Service Providers and distribute those services via a LAN (Local Area Network).

 Self-service administration portal used by administrators to manage account, billing, services (including adding new and upgrading services), add new portal users and view and manage support tickets.

 The capacity of information that can be received by your computer from the Internet.

 A feature in Voice Manager that enables voice and fax messages to be emailed to a user.
 To learn how to configure Email a Copy, see How To Use Features > Voice Manager.

 A family of computer networking technologies for LANs.
 The Ethernet standards include several wiring and signaling variants of the OSI (Open Systems Interconnection) physical layer in use with Ethernet.